 Time.
 Effort.
 Passion.
 From the athletes to the coaches, the fundraisers and local supporters, the Special Olympics movement requires a true commitment to succeed.
-And since it first began in 1968 in Chicago, The
+And since it first began in 1968 in Chicago, The Coca-Cola Company has been right behind the year-round sports training and competition programme.

-When Special Olympics GB came to Great Britain in 1978,
+When Special Olympics GB came to Great Britain in 1978, Coca-Cola Great Britain was on hand to extend the partnership already begun in the US.

 Today, the organisation is more than 8,000-strong and helping athletes with intellectual disabilities all across Great Britain.
 The local clubs are run by volunteers, who help them develop their social and life skills.